robinhood/faust/docs/userguide/workers.rst

     $ faust --datadir=/var/faust/worker2 -A proj -l info worker --web-port=6067

+.. admonition:: Sharing Data Directories

+    Worker instances should not share data directories, so make sure to specify a different data directory for every worker instance.

 .. _worker-stopping:

 Stopping the worker
 ===================

-Shutdown should be accomplished using the :sig:`TERM` signal.
+Shutdown is accomplished using the :sig:`TERM` signal.

 When shutdown is initiated the worker will finish all currently executing tasks before it actually terminates.
 If these tasks are important, you should